What Are the Common Window Sizes for Homes?

 🪟 6 Common Types of Windows and Their Standard Sizes

 Choosing the right type and size of windows is crucial for both functionality and aesthetic appeal in your home.
-Understanding standard sizes can help you plan installations more efficiently and avoid costly customizations.
+Understanding standard sizes, which are often measured in feet wide, can help you plan installations more efficiently and avoid costly customizations.

 1) Awning Windows

-Awning windows are designed with hinges at the top so they can open outward and upward.
+Awning windows are designed with hinges at the top so they can open outward and upward, allowing for ventilation even during rain or snow.
 You’ll typically find awning windows in bathrooms and in kitchens above the hard-to-reach areas like sinks, countertops, and cabinets.

 2) Casement Windows